 It’s easy to mindlessly swipe your card in exchange for something you don’t need.
 Think about the money you’re using to buy your items.
-Are you paying with a credit card?
+Are you feeling buried under a pile of credit card debt?
 Technically, that money isn’t yours; you’re borrowing it with the promise you’ll pay it back to the lender.
 Okay, so you’re paying with your debit card…your hard-earned money is leaving your bank account in a fraction of the time taken to earn it.

 Let’s reflect on money for a second.
 What is it?
 Why do we use it?
 Money is a means of exchange.
 You need groceries and you hand over your dollars to make sure your family is fed each week.
 You want a new flat screen television and we hope you consider whether or not you really need it for the moment.
 Money should be used to fulfill our needs before our wants.
 You should also try to stay away from temptations that could drag you further into debt.
 Unsubscribe from retailer e-mails, limit the time you spend at the mall, and remember how much hard work you had to do to earn the money in the first place.

 Make a Budget That Isn’t So Limiting